chrisport/chrisport.github.io/_posts/2015-01-09-golang-log-microservices.markdown

 ---
 layout: post
-title:  "Logging call trees in a microservice architecture"
+title:  "Visualize call trees in a microservice architecture"
 date:   2015-01-12 10:00
 categories: "Golang"
 author: Christoph Portmann
 ---
-###Content

-- Introduction: Request trees in a Microservice system
-- Tracking request trees through chained IDs
-- Parse trees from log entries
-- Log analysis and interpretation

-### Introduction
 In a microservice architecture, the distribution of functionality leads also to distribution of logs.
 One client request can cause multiple internal requests, which again can cause requests.
 This can lead to unwanted depth of requests which leads to high latency.